yeshasvi/hello-world/README.md

 hello-world
 ===========

+/*FIXME*/

 This repository contains my hello world for various programming language and tools.

-These are not typical hello world, they few problem statement that I run while learning any new programming lanagauge or tools like :-
+These are not typical hello world, these are few problem statements that I run while learning any new programming lanagauge or tools like :-

-On Tools or fremawork related to JavaScript
-1. TODO
+1. TODO Manager

-On Programming Lanaguge :-

-Signin and Signup using MySQL/MongoDB

-P.S.
-This page is in progress
+2. Signup/Signin using MongoDB/MySQL
+3. Chat Application
+4. Simple Blog